-Another BDM we coach in Perth Western Australia is achieving 10 to 15 new management a month with the average rent over $4500 per month!
+Another BDM we coach in Perth Western Australia is achieving 10 to 15 new management a month with an average rent of over $4500 per month!
 For this BDM, this is a great result!

-On a ‘legend level’ Deniz Yusuf signed up 900 managements over 4 years and achieved a personal best of 88 managements signed up in one month.
-This, of course, is rare to see or hear of these type figures.
+On a ‘legend level’ Deniz Yusuf signed-up 900 managements over 4 years and achieved a personal best of 88 managements signed up in one month.
+This, of course, is rare to see or hear of these types of figures.

 So, what are the restrictions that stop a BDM from signing up 15 plus new management a month?

 Honestly, there’s too many to list, but here are the main ones we come across:

 1. Distracted by managing properties

 This is a common one.
 If the BDM is also managing a portfolio this workload HEAVILY restricts a BDM to focus on prospecting.
 Property Management takes up a huge amount of focus and mind energy and managing a portfolio (even part-time) can really restrict results.

 If the BDM is also a Department Head (for example) then their focus is diluted with ‘other things’, again restricting the ability to prospect and seek out new management opportunities.

 3. Not a right fit for the job